-BTECs and OCR Cambridge Nationals are vocational qualifications designed to give students the skills they need to either move on to higher education or go straight into employment.
+BTECs and OCR Cambridge Nationals are vocational qualifications designed to give students the skills they need to move on to higher education or to go straight into employment.

 Students have to undertake a number of units for which they present evidence based on real-life work and studies.
 This allows them to demonstrate their skills and knowledge in practical situations.
 If you think you would succeed better working in this way, the BTEC or OCR Cambridge National route may be the one to investigate.

 In addition to BTECs and OCR Cambridge Nationals, there are a small number of GCSEs in vocational subjects that might be a choice worth considering.

 GCSEs in vocational subjects are qualifications that: